Every Child Ready to Read!

 An excellent site on Early Literacy, with information, tips and activities, and lists of books to share with your children.
 In English and Spanish.

 - Grow Up Reading

-- ABCMouse.com (Free for customers to use in the library, either on library computers or using the free library wifi.
-ABCmouse.com has a subscription fee for users outside of the library.)
+Free for St. Mary’s County Library customers to use inside the library, either on library computers or using the free library wifi.
+ABCmouse.com has a subscription fee for users outside of the library.